CNN to host two GOP presidential primary debates in 2024 | KRDO

 Poll results reported with a decimal place will not be rounded up or down in either case.

-National and state polling shows that former President Donald Trump holds a commanding lead in the race for the Republican presidential nomination.
+National and state polling shows that Trump holds a commanding lead in the race for the Republican presidential nomination.
 But a handful of Republican candidates are battling to be the alternative to Trump.

 The Republican National Committee said Friday that candidates are free to participate in any forum or debate of their choosing during January, freeing them from a previous requirement that prevented them from participating in non-RNC-sanctioned debates.

-Note: This story has been updated with additional details about the debate locations and candidate participation.